reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ```

 There are three scenarios of CORS requests depending on the type of operations we want to perform with the server resource.
-These three scenarios that demonstrate how Cross-Origin Resource Sharing works.
+These three scenarios demonstrate how Cross-Origin Resource Sharing works.
 All these examples use XMLHttpRequest, which can make cross-origin requests in any supporting browser.

 ### Simple Requests
-This scenario applies to requests that the browser considers as safe because they do not change the state of any existing resource on the server.
+This scenario applies to requests that the browser considers safe because they do not change the state of any existing resource on the server.
 These include GET, POST, and HEAD HTTP methods.
-A request header `Origin` containing URL of the source is sent to the server.
+A request header `Origin` containing the URL of the source is sent to the server.
 The server returns the response header `Access-Control-Allow-Origin`.
-The browser is able to render the response only if the value of the response header contains * or value contained in the origin header sent in the request.
+The browser can render the response only if the value of the response header contains * or the value contained in the origin header sent in the request.

 Request URL: http://localhost:8000/orders
 Request Method: GET